 When asked about giving feedback to designers when their work isn’t quite up to par, Greg Storey, a former Senior Design Director at InVision said:

 I generally begin with what people are doing well.
 It’s too deflating for them if you start by immediately identifying all the things that are wrong.
 There’s a tipping point when any more negative feedback could shatter their confidence.
 If it’s really bad work, I ask them to stop and have a different kind of discussion.
-There are times where you may need just to say, ‘Stop, we need to reset.’"When sharing constructive design feedback, it’s important that you’re not only focusing on all of the changes you need to make.
-It can feel incredibly overwhelming for a designer to open up their design file and find notes scribbled all over the document.
+There are times where you may need just to say, ‘Stop, we need to reset.’

-Instead, as Greg mentioned, start with all of the things you loved about the piece and their work and then move onto the constructive feedback or changes you had in mind.
+Instead, as Greg mentioned, start with what you like or love, ask question where there may be confusion, and then move onto the constructive feedback or changes you had in mind.

 When delivered the right way, feedback can accelerate the graphic design process, keep your designers engaged in the work they’re doing, and deliver a better final result.
 But, it’s important that, as you scale your design team, your feedback process scales with it.